TOP

 Lockheed Martin’s director of Environmental Remediation reports to the senior vice president of Ethics and Enterprise Assurance, providing significant executive-level focus on the importance of properly managing Lockheed Martin’s environmental remediation responsibilities.
 The director is responsible for effective implementation of remedial solutions and for accurate financial reporting to the Vice President and Corporate Controller in support of U.S. Security and Exchange Commission (SEC) reporting requirements.

-As of year-end 2023, we have 71 active remediation projects across our operations.
+As of 2024, we have 70 active remediation projects across our operations.
 You can read more about our commitment to remediation on our Remediation website.

 Increasing Clean Drinking Water in Water-Stressed Areas